NataEn/Advanced-JS-Topics/JavaScript_&_NodeJS_TypeScript/Runtime Engin & EventLoop/eventLoop.md

 All together we have: Heep, Call-Stack, WebAPIs, and the event-loop.
 Lets review each one:

 - Heep- where memory allocation appends

+## Call Stack

-- call stack- where stack frames are.
+call stack- where stack frames are.
 This records where in the program we are located.
 As JS is single threaded, there is only **one call stack**.
 One piece of code runs at a time.
 This is a data structure of a **stack**, if we step into a function, it is added to the stack, if we return from a function,it is removed from the stack.

+Examples of tasks:

+1. When an external script `<script src="...">` loads, the task is to execute it.
+2. When a user moves their mouse, the task is to dispatch mousemove event and execute handlers.
+3. When the time is due for a scheduled setTimeout, the task is to run its callback.
+4. and so on.

+Tasks are set – the engine handles them – then waits for more tasks (while sleeping and consuming close to zero CPU).
-for instance, lets run the next code:
+For instance, lets run the next code:

 ```
 function firstFunc(a,b){